-The cold brew cycle does use a lower temperature than for its standard brews.
+The cold brew cycle does use a lower temperature than its standard brews.
 But because it uses heated water, it will not yield the exact same results as the typical cold brewer.
-On the plus side, it only takes about 15 minuses as opposed to 15 hours.
+On the plus side, it only takes about 15 minutes as opposed to 15 hours.
 The cold brew setting balances the characteristics of a typical brew with speed and convenience.

 The specialty brew selection on the Specialty and the Hot and Cold Brewers gives a concentrated coffee that stands up to milk and flavors.
 With the frother, you can make a drink very close to the Latte or Mocha you get at the café.

 But these are not espresso machines.
 These Ninja machines do not use pressure.
 If you want the rich creaminess that comes with espresso, you might need to get a true espresso machine.